dtaht/bufferbloat-rfcs/sce/draft-morton-taht-SCE.md

-SCE can potentially be handled entirely by the receiver and be entirely independent of any of the dozens of [@RFC3168] compliant congestion control algorithms.
+SCE can potentially be handled entirely by the receiver and be entirely independent of any of the dozens of [@RFC3168] compliant congestion control algorithms, for example by manipulating the TCP receive window in a similar manner to the sender's congestion window.

-A SCE TCP aware receiver MAY (based on a setsockopt option) choose to interpret SCE markings as CE and send ECE notifications back to the sender based on the ratio of markings, and/or variations in TCP timestamps.

-A TCP receiver desiring low latency SHOULD respond with ECE signals earlier, one desiring higher bandwidth, later.

-Alternatively, a SCE aware reciever can attempt to infer what congestion control is being used on the sender side of the connection.
+Alternatively, some mechanism may be defined to feed back SCE signals to the sender explicitly.
+Details of this are left to future I-Ds.

 ## Other

 New transports under development such as QUIC SHOULD implement a multi-bit and finer grained signal back to the sender based on SCE.